 • kneading the zygomatic and buccal muscles (spiral movements along the zygomatic and buccal muscles);

-• rubbing of the buccal muscle (index finger in the mouth, the rest outside);
+• rubbing the cheek muscle (index finger in the mouth, the rest outside);

 • stroking from the middle of the upper lip to the corners;